deltaDAO/blockscout/apps/block_scout_web/lib/block_scout_web/templates/privacy/privacy.html.md

 This privacy policy informs you about how deltaDAO AG (in the following deltaDAO, we, us, our) processes your personal data when you visit our GEN-X Testnet Explorer (in the following explorer) and when you contact us.
 Moreover, this privacy policy informs you about your rights.

-_Last updated on November 11, 2022._
+_Last updated on June 22, 2022._

 # 1. Contact details of the controller and Data Protection Officer

 The controller pursuant to the EU General Data Protection Regulation ("GDPR") for the processing of your personal data is:

 deltaDAO AG
-Geibelstraße 46b
+Katharinenstraße 30a
-22303 Hamburg
+20457 Hamburg
 Germany
 E-mail: contact@delta-dao.com

 If you have any questions about the protection of your personal data at deltaDAO, please contact our Data Protection Officer:

 Data Protection Officer
 deltaDAO AG
-Geibelstraße 46b
+Katharinenstraße 30a
-22303 Hamburg
+20457 Hamburg
 Germany
 E-mail: privacy@delta-dao.com

 # 2. What's personal data?

 Personal data is any information that can be (directly or indirectly) related to you. deltaDAO processes a minimal amount of personal data, as we believe your personal data belongs to you.
 We process the following personal data.

-- **IP address:** Your IP address is processed when visiting our explorer.
+- **Usage data including your IP address:** Usage data including IP addresses are processed when visiting our explorer.
 - **E-mail:** If you contact deltaDAO via e-mail, we process your e-mail address and any personal data you decide to provide in your message (such as your name).

 For detailed information about the processing operations, lawfulness, purposes, and how your personal data serves to reach these purposes, please take a look at the chapter "Processing operations according to Article 13 GDPR".

 # 3. Recipients and cross-border data transfer

 **Visiting our explorer**
 When visiting our explorer, we are processing your IP address with the support of Exoscale, a European cloud service provider that hosts our explorer.
 Our Exoscale server is located in Frankfurt, Germany.

 **Contact via e-mail**
-When you contact us via e-mail, our (mail) service provider Microsoft supports us in processing your personal data so we can communicate with you.
+When you contact us via e-mail, our (mail) service provider Microsoft (located at One Microsoft Way Redmond, WA 98052-6399, USA) supports us in processing your personal data so we can communicate with you.
 We have restricted storage on the EEA and signed SCC with our provider.
 You have the right to receive a copy of these SCC.
-To exercise your right, please contact us at privacy@delta-dao.com.
+To exercise your right, please contact us at <privacy@delta-dao.com>.

+- Here you can find Microsoft&#39;s current [**DPA including SCC** &#8599;](https://www.microsoft.com/licensing/docs/view/Microsoft-Products-and-Services-Data-Protection-Addendum-DPA).
+- Here you can find Microsoft&#39;s [**privacy policy** &#8599;](https://privacy.microsoft.com/de-de/privacystatement).

+**Browsing to the GraphQL API**
+When browsing to the [**GraphQL API** &#8599;](https://explorer.genx.minimal-gaia-x.eu/graphiql), usage data including your IP address is processed by Prospect One, a company established in Poland, to operate the cdn.jsdelivr.net service.

+- Here you can find Prospect One&#39;s [**privacy policy** &#8599;]( https://www.jsdelivr.com/terms/privacy-policy-jsdelivr-net).

 # 4. Processing operations according to Article 13 GDPR